localstack/docs/content/en/getting-started/quickstart.md

 {{< alert title="Note" >}}
 The quickest way to experiment with LocalStack is to use one of our [LocalStack quickstart samples](https://app.localstack.cloud/quickstart) to deploy a thumbnail creator, request worker application, or an asynchronous microservice with tracing/debugging.
 The quickstart samples will automatically connect to your running LocalStack container on your local machine and run the applications.

+To quickly see the outcome of this quickstart guide, try running the [Request worker sample app](https://app.localstack.cloud/quickstart-cloudformation) sample from our website.
 {{< /alert >}}

 ## Start your LocalStack container